sofiaf-pixel/Caltech_SK_Analysis/README.md

 To make load curves, PT plots, and Psat as a function of T with bolometer fit:

 >> Run the bash script: "./find_G_all"

 If this doesn't work, run "chmod 777 find_G_all" to enable it as a bash script.

-This script loops "sk_G_analysis.py" over rows and cols and biases.
+This script loops "sk_G_analysis.py" over rows and cols and biases. change RUN and DATE
-If you want to fix beta value at 2, edit "find_G_all" with your favorite text editor and refer to "sk_G_analysis_beta2.py" (line 10).
+If you want to fix beta value at 2, edit "sk " with your favorite text editor
-However, be careful to save the previous plots in a separated folder before doing this, otherwise the script will overwrite them.

 Note: you have to move the data in the same folder as the script.
 - For that, just copy the full folder DATE, where DATE is the date at which you took data (yyyymmdd format)